Monday, 31 January 2022

 If the Soul, the Self is free from the bondage of ‘I’ then it is free from ignorance.+

 The ‘I’ itself is the illusory bondage because the ‘I’ itself is the cause of ignorance.
-Only in ignorance, the Soul is bound by the illusory experience of birth, life, death, and the world.
+Only in ignorance is the Soul bound by the illusory experience of birth, life, death, and the world.

 In reality, there is no second thing that exists other than the Soul, which is present in the form of consciousness.

-If the Soul, the Self is free from the bondage of ‘I’ then it is free from ignorance.
+If the Soul, the Self, is free from the bondage of ‘I’ then it is free from ignorance.

-If the Soul, the Self is free from the bondage of form, time, and space then it is free from the bondage of the universe.
+If the Soul, the Self, is free from the bondage of form, time, and space, then it is free from the bondage of the universe.

-If the Soul, the Self is free from the bondage of the universe then it is free from the waking experience.
+If the Soul, the Self, is free from the bondage of the universe, then it is free from the waking experience.

-If the Soul, the Self is free from the waking experience then it is free from the experience of birth, life, and death.
+If the Soul, the Self, is free from the waking experience, then it is free from the experience of birth, life, and death.

-If the Soul, the Self is free from the experience of birth, life, and death then it is free from the dualistic illusion.
+If the Soul, the Self, is free from the experience of birth, life, and death, then it is free from the dualistic illusion.

-If the Soul, the Self is free from the dualistic illusion then it is in its own awareness.
+If the Soul, the Self, is free from the dualistic illusion, then it is in its own awareness.

 A perfect understanding of ‘what is what’ is needed.